CONSTITUTION OF DIGITAL MEDIA & MARKETING ASSOCIATION (NPC)

 4.4. through which international digital players can enter the South African digital marketplace.

-5.1. stay up-to-date on global digital media and marketing trends so as to develop an understanding of how the South African digital industry will change as it matures;
+5.1. stay up-to-date on global Digital Media and Digital Marketing trends so as to develop an understanding of how the South African digital industry will change as it matures;

-5.2. formulate, implement and continually evolve a strategy to educate the South African marketing and advertising community about the benefits of digital marketing and advertising;
+5.2. formulate, implement and continually evolve to educate the South African marketing and advertising community about the benefits of Digital Marketing and advertising;

 5.3. enable the South African digital industry with a single, credible audience and revenue measurement and tracking product to act as a planning tool for advertising and media agencies and as an information source for the marketing community;